ankostis/polyvers/README.rst

     pvtag
         Even in single-project repos, sharing code across branches may cause merge-conflicts due to the version-ids :term:`engrave`\d" in the sources.
-        In :term:`monorepos`, the versions proliferate, and so does the conflicts.
+        In :term:`monorepo`\s, the versions proliferate, and so does the conflicts.

         Contrary to `similar tools`_, static version-ids are engraved only in out-of-trunk (leaf) commits, and only when the sub-projects are released.